LPRD/MissionControl/Server/README.md

 - Create and configure a new container
     - use the docker-compose file to create a configured container
     - install needed packages (if not already done through the docker-compose)
-    - clone the MissionControl repo
+    - clone the MissionControl repo in the container
     - move the .vscode and MissionControlServer folders to the /home directory
     - move the .profile file to the /home directory if the system time does not match the correct time zone
         - use the "date" command to see the system time